kshetline/ligatures-limited/README.md

 ### Disregarded ligatures

 The `disregardedLigatures` setting, available only at the global level, is a space-separated string of ligatures for *Ligatures Limited* to entirely ignore.
-If your font wants to render these ligatures, it will render them.
+If your font wants to render these ligatures, it will render them regardless of context.

-For example, *Ligatures Limited* suppresses these ligatures by default: `www ff fi fl ffi ffl`
+*Ligatures Limited* disregards these ligatures by default: `ff fi fl ffi ffl`

-The two fonts I typically use (Fira Code and my own home-brew version of Menlo) don’t have the `ff fi fl ffi ffl` ligatures anyway.
-By adding this setting:

-`"ligaturesLimited.disregardedLigatures": "ff fi fl ffi ffl"`

-...no extra effort is wasted by *Ligatures Limited* to suppress ligatures that aren’t there to suppress in the first place.
+Ligatures you specify for `disregardedLigatures` will be added to this default list.

+If you need to *un*disregard (for lack of a better word) any of these by-default disregarded ligatures, simply using them in any ligature list will bring them back into consideration for all ligature processing.

 (Please note that *Ligatures Limited* can’t force ligatures to be rendered that aren’t provided by your selected font in the first place.)